USEPA/EPA_OMEGA_Model/doc/source/3_running_and_understanding_the_demo.rst

 *  Element 1 - Page Selection
     Tabs to select the various pages of the GUI.

-*  Element 2 - Configuration File
-    Allows the user to open or save a Configuration File.
-The Configuration File stores all of the GUI selections for the current OMEGA model run.
-When a Configuration File is selected, the base file name will be displayed.
-If the complete path to the Configuration File is needed, hover the cursor over the base filename and the entire file path will be displayed.
-The red X will be replaced with a green checkmark when a valid Configuration File is selected.

-*  Element 3 - Input Batch File
+*  Element 2 - Input Batch File
-    Allows the user to select an Input Batch File.
+    Allows the user to select the Input Batch File.
 The Input Batch File is a standard OMEGA input file that describes the complete parameters for a model run.
-When an Input Batch File is selected, the base file name will be displayed.
-If the complete path to the Input Batch File is needed, hover the cursor over the base filename and the entire path will be displayed.
-The red X will be replaced with a green checkmark when a valid Input Batch File is selected.
+The Input Batch File may be selected from the file menu or the button to the right of the element field.
+When the Input Batch File is selected, the complete path be displayed.
+Hovering the cursor over the complete path will display just the base file name.

-*  Element 4 - Output Batch Directory
+*  Element 3 - Output Batch Directory
-    Allows the user to select an Output Batch Directory.
+    Allows the user to select the Output Batch Directory.
 The Output Batch Directory instructs OMEGA where to store the results of a model run.
-When an Output Batch Directory is selected, the base directory name will be displayed.
-If the complete path to the Output Batch Directory is needed, hover the cursor over the base filename and the entire path will be displayed.
-The red X will be replaced with a green checkmark when a valid Output Batch Directory is selected.
+The Output Batch Directory may be selected from the file menu or the button to the right of the element field.
+When the Output Batch Directory is selected, the complete path be displayed.
+Hovering the cursor over the complete path will display just the base file name.

-*  Element 5 - Project Description
+*  Element 4 - Project Description
     Allows the user to enter any useful text that will be saved in the Configuration File for future reference.
 This element is free format text to allow standard functions (such as copy and paste) to be used.
 The saved text will be displayed whenever the Configuration File is opened.

-*  Element 6 - Event Monitor
+*  Element 5 - Event Monitor
     The Event Monitor prompts the user during model run setup (file selection, etc.) and keeps a running record of OMEGA model execution in real time.
 This is a standard text field to allow simple copying of text as needed for further study or debugging purposes.

-*  Element 7 - Run Model
+*  Element 6 - Run Model
     When everything is properly configured, this button will be enabled for initiation of the OMEGA model run.

 Loading The Model Requirements
 ------------------------------
-The model requirements are loaded using an existing Configuration File  (:numref:`ug_label6`) or by creating a new Configuration File (:numref:`ug_label7`).
+The model requirements are loaded using an existing Configuration File  (:numref:`ug_label6`) or by creating a new model run (:numref:`ug_label7`).

 ::